woocommerce/woocommerce/readme.txt

 * Enhancement
 * Tweak - Hide Vietnam's state field. #24158
 * Tweak - Better wording when no downloads are available on My Account > Downloads. #24172
+* Tweak - Only consider orders created via checkout to hold stock. #24159
 * Tweak
 * Template - Moved HTML for displaying product price filter widget to a new template `product price filter widget`. #23384
 * Template